What are the different types of car insurance coverage?

-Car insurance coverage can be divided into two primary categories: liability and physical protection.
+Car insurance coverage can be divided into two primary categories: liability and physical damage protection.
 Liability coverage protects other drivers and their property from damage you cause.
-Physical coverage, i.e., collision and comprehensive, protect the physical integrity of your vehicle.
+Physical damage coverage, i.e., collision and comprehensive, protect the physical integrity of your vehicle.

 If you live in a no-fault insurance state, you’re also required to carry personal injury protection (PIP).
 A no-fault state means every driver is required to cover their own bodily injury damages after an accident — regardless of fault.
 PIP covers personal bodily injury and medical costs after an accident.

 Your physical damage coverage — collision and comprehensive — is designed to protect your vehicle from damage.

 Your collision coverage protects your vehicle if you collide with another object or vehicle.
 Collision coverage comes with a deductible — what you pay prior to your insurance company compensating you.
 Your deductible may vary depending on your and your insurance company’s preferences.

 Your comprehensive coverage works to protect your vehicle from circumstances other than a collision.
 Damage caused by weather, animals, theft, and vandalism is covered by comprehensive insurance.
 Like your collision protection, your comprehensive coverage also features a deductible.